jaredwray/cacheable/packages/cache-manager/README.md

 `disconnect(key): Promise<void>`

 Will disconnect from the relevant store(s).
+It is highly recomended to use this when using a [Keyv](https://keyv.org/) storage adapter that requires a disconnect.
+For example, when using `@keyv/redis` you should disconnect when you are done with the cache.
+For each storage adapter, the use case for when to use disconnect is different.
+An example is that `@keyv/redis` should be used only when you are done with the cache.

 ```ts
 await cache.disconnect();